SandraJGeiger/website/content/authors/admin/_index.md

 ---

-I am a PhD student in the Environmental Psychology Research Group with Mathew White and Sabine Pahl.
-Before joining the University of Vienna, I completed a research master’s in Social Psychology and Psychological Methods at the University of Amsterdam.
-My main interests include behavior change, spillover effects, decision-making, and risk communication in the environmental domain.
+I am a PhD student in the Environmental Psychology Research Group at the University of Vienna with Dr. Mathew White and Prof. Dr. Sabine Pahl.
+Before joining the University of Vienna, I completed a Research Master’s in Social Psychology and Psychological Methods at the University of Amsterdam.
+My main interests include social norms, second-order beliefs, behavior change, and spillover effects in the environmental domain.
 I am also interested in Bayesian statistics and hope to contribute to making (psychological) research more transparent, reproducible, and sustainable.

-I am also affiliated with the Junior Researcher Programme (https://jrp.pscholars.org) where I help to develop the scientific aspects of the program, including implementing open science and organizing trainings for students.
+I am also affiliated with the [Junior Researcher Programme](https://jrp.pscholars.org) where I organized a summer school on "Sustainability: How Psychology can Contribute to the Sustainable Development Goals".
+I also oversee the research groups and help develop the scientific aspects of the program including implementing open science and organizing trainings for students.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.